Easily connect your production machines to oee.ai – The Industry 4.0 solution for OEE optimization.

-The connector node can send data to the oee.ai preview system (used for development and testing) and to the production system (used for live machine data).
-The IPC running Node-RED must be able to connect to the oee.ai MQTT broker using the connection settings below:
+The connector node can send data to the oee.ai preview system (used for development and testing) or to the production system (used for live machine data).
+The device running Node-RED (e.g. IPC or SICK TDC gateway) must be able to connect to the oee.ai MQTT broker using the connection settings below:

 |oee.ai Instance||Web Application URL||MQTT Broker URL||MQTT Broker IP||Protocol||Port|